 meant to be

-51 feet high but oit took so long to build that Paignton grew and
+51 feet high but it took so long to build that Paignton grew and

-another 3 feet were added, this doubled its size.
+another 3 feet were added, which doubled its capacity.

 "Dry Channel" marked on the map - the old Hamlyn's (Holne Moor) Leat.